markymawk/BrawlCratePlugins/README.md

 ## 2.8 TLST Add BRSTMs to Tracklist
 **Usage:** Right-click tracklist root node

-Generate new tracklist entries from selected BRSTM files automatically, based on their filepaths.
+Generate new tracklist entries from selected BRSTM files based on their filepaths.
 If the BRSTM files exist outside of a strm folder, a custom prefix can be added to describe the relative path, such as `../../`

 ## 2.9 TLST Reset Track Frequencies
 **Usage:** Right-click tracklist root node